Followup to: Mixed Reference: The Great Reductionist Project

 The original Euthryphro dilemma goes, "Is it pious because it is loved by the gods, or loved by the gods because it is pious?"
 The religious version goes, "Is it good because it is commanded by God, or does God command it because it is good?"

-The standard atheist reply is: "Would you say that it's an intrinsically good thing - even if the event has no further causal consequences which are good - to slaughter babies or torture people, if that's what God says to do?
-If so, then it seems to me that you have no morality and that your religion has destroyed your humanity."
+The standard atheist reply is: "Would you say that it's an intrinsically good thing - even if the event has no further causal consequences which are good - to slaughter babies or torture people, if that's what God says to do?"

 But if you can't make it good to slaughter babies by tweaking the physical state of anything - if we can't imagine a world where some great Stone Tablet of Morality has been physically rewritten, and what is right has changed - then this is telling us that...